 - ½ teaspoon salt

-- 300 grams (10.5oz) condensed milk - Adjust to taste: less for mild sweetness, up to whole tin for extra sweet.
+- 300 grams (10.5oz) sweetened condensed milk - Adjust to taste: less for mild sweetness, up to whole can for extra sweet (highly recommended!)

 - 6 tablespoons double cream - or single/whipping cream.